Cell Culture Pump with Gas Control

 Keep the gas concentration of your media constant (5% CO2, for example) in your perfusion experiments by pressurizing the media reservoir with the correct gas mix.
 The cell culture pump does not exchange gas with the atmosphere as most pressure-driven controllers do during regulation.

 Therefore, the intended gas mix arrives at the reservoir without alteration and prevents the gas in the media from diffusing out of the liquid into the atmospheric air, changing its concentration.
-The constant flow of media ensures that the correct composition always reaches the cells, even if the rest of the system is not gas-tight*.
+The constant flow of media ensures that the correct composition always reaches the cells.

 The flow sensor maintains the correct flow rate throughout the perfusion in a feedback loop with the cell culture pump.
 The stage-top incubator keeps the temperature stable for long periods, allowing for high-quality live cell imaging experiments or more portable and convenient bench-top handling.